by Chuck Seaver, South Lake Tablet

 As with any storm, there is usually a silver lining, and this storm was no exception.
 A piece of historic downtown Clermont’s history was revealed among the damage located at 757 West Montrose Street.
 The façade of the former Hanks Electric business was partially removed by the wind.
 Due to the potential hazard, the remaining face of the building was removed.
 During the removal, the hand-painted identity of the former Badcock store was revealed.
 The Badcock store was located in the 1920’s era building from the mid-1960s through the mid-1970s before moving to a newer and larger location on West SR-50 in Clermont.
 In 1974, Seldon V. and Ruby G. Hanks purchased the building, along with the adjoining building that once housed Newbold’s 5 & 10 store.
 The Hanks family occupied the building for several decades before restructuring the business in 2023 and moving to a new location.

-The storm has also revealed that in a time with so much division among the community, neighbors will still come together and help each other out.
-Friends and family will still join forces to assist others who are less fortunate.
 A related topic that is prominent in the social media world right now is the wake zones on our beautiful chain of lakes.
 Respect for others goes a long way in hard times when tempers are short, uncertainty is prominent, and hope is hard to grasp.
-It is true that both sides of the “No Wake” issue have valid points but somewhere in the middle, compromise should prevail over anger and disregard for others property.
+Both sides of the “No Wake” issue have valid points but somewhere in the middle, compromise should prevail over anger and disregard for others property.

 Disaster relief resources can be found at www.LakeCountyFl.gov.
 FEMA Disaster Recovery Center information can be found at www.FEMA.gov/DRC.